Table of contents

 The URL in this case, may prove to be far too long to be considered friendly, especially if the names of our subcategories consist of many characters.
 The solution here may be to forgo reflecting the structure of the site in addresses in a 1:1 form.

-This is the way the structure is designed for one of the best indexed online clothing stores in Poland – Zalando.
-Its category tree structure is quite deep, it sometimes has up to 4 hollows, but it is reflected in the url by using appropriate keywords, and the user can easily move to the higher-level categories by using the menu and very well constructed breadcrumbs.
+This is how the structure is designed for one of the best-indexed online clothing stores in Poland—Zalando.
+Its category tree structure is quite deep, sometimes having up to four hollows, but it is reflected in the URL using appropriate keywords, and the user can easily move to the higher-level categories using the menu and very well-constructed breadcrumbs.

 The site’s structure is also very deep.